 Why Choose Summa

-Patients who choose Summa receive the benefits of an integrated healthcare delivery system with:
+With a tradition of excellence in heart care, patients who choose Summa Cardiovascular Institute (SCVI) can feel confident in knowing they are receiving the benefits of an integrated healthcare delivery system with:

 - Chest Pain Center Accreditation